ESTHR88/nhs-Prescribing-dashbaord/README.md

 # nhs-Prescribing-dashbaord
 Excel dashboard; analysis of NHS Hospital Prescribing
 ## project description and instructions:
-This repository contains an Excel-based analysis and interactive dashboard built on the NHS * Hospital Prescribing Dispensed in the Community (August 2025).
+This repository contains an Excel-based analysis and interactive dashboard built on the "NHS Hospital Prescribing Dispensed in the Community (August 2025)".
 The dashboard highlights top medicines by cost and volume, hospital trust-level spending, efficiency metrics (average cost per item), and quantity-driven insights.
 This project demonstrates end-to-end data cleaning, pivot-based analysis and dashboard layout suitable for health informatics and NHS analytics roles.
 ---
 ## What’s included